 You or your loved one will begin the process by detoxing under the care of a medical profession.
 During this time you or your loved one will experience withdrawal symptoms that will be treated to keep you or your loved one comfortable.
-When your body is free of Klonopin, a psychiatrist may prescribe an antidepressant to deal with your anxiety levels.
-Antidepressants have been proven to be better at treating anxiety in the long term according to a study published in Psychiatric Annals.
+When your body is free of Klonopin, a qualified health care provider will further evaluate your underlying anxiety, and make non-benzodiazepine treatment recommendations for it moving forward.
+For example, some antidepressants have been proven to be better at treating anxiety in the long term than benzodiazepines according to a study published in Psychiatric Annals.

 In treatment you or your loved one will identify the behaviors that are associated with the addiction and learn that changing those behaviors will lead to recovery and sobriety.
 A combination of therapies will be used such as cognitive-behavioral therapy, family counseling and motivational interviewing.
 Therapy will help your or your loved ones acknowledge, understand and move beyond the addiction into recovery.